iskrendi/signupForm/README.md

+# Sign-up Form

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## How to Install and Scripts

-In the project directory, you can run:
+Go to the project directory and build the project if this is the first time running it:

+### `yarn install`

+If already completed install step you can run the app in the development mode:

 ### `yarn start`

-Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`